-Book flights from Philadelphia to Kilimanjaro with Qatar Airways
+Book flights from Philadelphia to Muscat with Qatar Airways

-Flights to Kilimanjaro with Qatar Airways land at Kilimanjaro International Airport, billed as the Gateway to Africa's Wildlife Heritage.
+Flights to Muscat with Qatar Airways land at Muscat International Airport, the largest airport in Oman.
 Visa restrictions for entry into the country will depend on your country of origin, length of stay and whether your trip is for business or pleasure.
-Before you fly to Kilimanjaro please check the visa and passport requirements.
+Before you fly to Muscat please check the visa and passport requirements.

 Flying from Philadelphia

 A major air hub for the industrial heart of the United States, Philadelphia International Airport is one of the busiest in North America for both passengers and freight.

 The airport has been the recipient of a slew of awards, including recognition for its contribution to the environment and the arts.

 Passengers flying from Philadelphia with Qatar Airways will find that this busy airport is efficiently run by incredibly friendly and helpful staff, who are focused on providing the very best customer experience possible.

 Parking and transportation

 The airport is vast (in fact it has sections in both Philadelphia city and Tinicum Township), but fortunately ground transportation is very good.
 The Metro service operates between the city centre and the airport, with several stops along the way.
 Taxis are plentiful, and hotels in the city are happy to arrange limousine services for passengers.

 Buses run frequently from 69th Street Transportation Centre to the airport and from the UPS hub, and the airport is also connected by road to the city by the I-95.
 There are more than 19,000 parking spaces in several garages and parking lots positioned directly opposite the terminals.